Suicide Prevention

 Reform group to improve safety

 An extensive search was made for helpful material at the beginning of the project.
 A literature search revealed that no standards exist for the design and layout of psychiatric wards.
 A checklist designed for military hospitals in the United States (The Mental Health Environment of Care Checklist) proved helpful, along with studies on the frequency and extent of suicide attempts and suicides.
-No assessment tool or adequate standards for safety in psychiatric wards were found.
+No assessment tools or adequate safety standards in psychiatric wards were found.
 Therefore, definitions and minimum safety requirements for psychiatric wards at Landspítali were made based on evidence-based knowledge.
-Inpatient units were also classified into risk levels 1 - 3, depending on the nature and scope of the service.
+Inpatient units were also classified into risk levels 1-3, depending on the nature and scope of the service.
 Still, the risk may differ depending on the specialisation of each inpatient unit, the number of incidents, and the urgency of each location.
 Wards at risk level 1 are closed wards for persons assessed as dangerous to themselves and/or others.

 Research